-Now officially named BlackBerry Key2 (rather than KeyTwo, as many had been calling it), the new handset will be revealed in New York in June.
+Now officially named BlackBerry Key2 (rather than KeyTwo, as many had been calling it), the new handset will be revealed in New York this afternoon/morning (depending on your time zone).

-Here then are the details on the BlackBerry Key2 launch, including the time it starts and what we know about the handset so far.
+Here then are the details on the BlackBerry Key2 launch, including the time the press conference starts, how to watch it online and what we know about the handset so far.

 When is the BlackBerry Key2 launch?

-As teased on BlackBerry's official Twitter account, the BlackBerry Key2 will be unveiled during an upcoming event on Thursday 7 June at 10am EDT in New York.
+As teased on BlackBerry's official Twitter account, the BlackBerry Key2 will be unveiled today, Thursday 7 June at 10am EDT in New York.

 Timings for the event in key locations are below: